Finding cos x when sin x = 1/3: A complete walkthrough

 Q: Can I use a calculator to solve this directly?

 A: Yes, your calculator's arcsin function will give you the reference angle.
-However, remember to consider the quadrant to determine the correct sign for cos x.
+On the flip side, remember to consider the quadrant to determine the correct sign for cos x.

 -